Australian Road trips are among some of the best in the world.

 Let me explain:

 Road trips are one of my favourite ways to see a country.
-I don’t think there’s a better way to see a country, then by driving around and soaking up all the scenery!
+I don’t think there’s a better way to see a country, than by driving around and soaking up all the scenery!

 Driving is perhaps the best way to see the unique scenery and landscapes in Australia.
-For instance, on an Adelaide to Darwin road trip, you’ll gradually see the scenery change from arid desert to tropical bush the further north you go!
+For instance, on driving from Adelaide to Darwin, you’ll gradually see the scenery change from arid desert to tropical bush the further north you go!

-I did a few road trips in Australia while I was here.
+I did a few road trips in Australia.
 The freedom of travelling around the country was something that I enjoyed.
 I recommend renting your own car instead of going on a guided tour.